miahj1/miahj1.github.io/_posts/2023-06-01-insurance-fraud-classification.md

 is a customization created by a developer.
 I have opted out to use R instead to make the graph.
 There was some trouble getting the font I used in previous visualizations to work in R, not being able to resolve this issue: the default font will suffice.

-Before we being, we'll need to install the statebins library.
+Before we can go over the code, we'll need to install the `statebins` library.

 ```python
 install.packages("statebins")